 24 For he beholdeth himself, and goeth his way, and straightway forgetteth what manner of man he was.

 25 But whoso looketh into the perfect law of liberty, and continueth therein, he being not a forgetful hearer, but a doer of the work, this man shall be blessed in his deed.

 26 If any man among you seem to be religious, and bridleth not his tongue, but deceiveth his own heart, this man’s religion is vain.”

 In verse 26 of the same chapter, the writer is now challenging us to bridle our tongue.
-A bridle is a tool that is fit on a horse or other animal and is used to control the animal.
-James, the writer says, “if any of you have religion but do not bridle your tongue, this man’s religion is vain.”
+A bridle is a tool that fits on a horse or other animal and is used to control the animal.
+James, the writer, says, “if any of you have religion but do not bridle your tongue, this man’s religion is vain.”
 God help us all to bridle our tongue!

-Some people have different sets of words and tones they use in which they speak depending on whom they are around.
-If they have company visiting the house, they might be agreeable, speaking kind words in pleasant tones.
+Some people have different sets of words and tones they use in which they speak, depending on whom they are around.
+If people visit the home, they might be agreeable, speaking kind words in pleasant tones.
 But, when it is just them and their family, they become cross, speaking harsh words in unpleasant tones.
 God wants to help us control our tongue wherever we are and whoever we are with.